katop1234/video_inpainting/README.md

 ## Setup for Automatic Evaluation using DAVIS
 Clone the [davis2017-evaluation](https://github.com/davisvideochallenge/davis2017-evaluation) repo Reccomended to change the default values in ../video_inpainting/video_mae_code/iou_eval.py to your own proper paths.
+Run iou_eval.py for evaluation.
 The metrics are displayed in the terminal and in csv file found in ../davis2017-evaluation/results/unsupervised/eval_run, where eval_run is the chosen name for the evaluation.

 ## Setup up a datasets folder and create soft links to the datasets